Identification in Multiple Treatment Models under Discrete Variation: Setup

 As highlighted in \cite{lee/salanie:18}, Assumption \ref{ass:SM} reduces to the standard threshold crossing model \citep{heckman/vytlacil:05, imbens/angrist:94} when we have a binary treatment and a single dimension of unobserved heterogeneity given by

-for each $z \in \mathcal{Z}$ conditional on $X = x \in \mathcal{X}$.
-But, in cases where $J > 1$, it can allow for a number of additional empirically relevant models of selection with multiple as well as binary treatments.
-Below, we briefly provide examples of several such models---see also \cite{lee/salanie:18} for additional examples.
-Our first two examples consider multiple treatment models, while our third example considers a binary treatment model.
-For simplicity, we take the number of treatments in the multiple treatment examples to be solely equal to three.
+for $z \in \mathcal{Z}$ conditional on $X = x \in \mathcal{X}$.
+But, in cases where $J > 1$, it provides a unified framework to capture a number of additional common, empirically relevant models of selection with multiple as well as binary treatments.
+Below, we briefly provide examples of several such models.
+Our first three examples consider multiple treatment models, while our fourth example considers a binary treatment model.
+For simplicity, when possible, we take the number of treatments in the multiple treatment examples to be solely equal to three.